matyas-brabec/2025-europar-llm/gpt-querying/README.md

 * Create an API key: <https://platform.openai.com/api-keys>
 * Rename `.env.example` to `.env` and save the API key there

 If you want to use a different LLM, you can modify the `MODEL` variable in the `main.py` file.
-The default is set to `o3-mini-2025-01-31`, which is the latest OpenAI model as of January 2025.
+The default is set to `gpt-5-2025-08-07`, which is the latest OpenAI model as of August 2025.
 Note that requests to other models may incur different costs and require different API keys (or also different API configurations).

 ## Usage